I’m a tech expert and I’ve found a £450 discount on this gaming PC

 Follow live: All the best Black Friday 2025 deals

-With the hottest PC gaming titles like The Outer Worlds 2, Battlefield 6 and Doom: The Dark Ages requiring demanding graphics and processor chipsets to play them at max settings, finding a great spec laptop is sure to boost your gaming immersion and experience.
-Find the right one, and you can ensure you’ll be diving into realistic graphics, amazing ray tracing lighting and and shadow effects as well as silky smooth frame rates.
+With blockbuster PC titles like The Outer Worlds 2, Battlefield 6, and Doom: The Dark Ages pushing graphics and processor performance to new heights, choosing a high-spec gaming laptop is key to enjoying these games at their best.
+Find the right machine and you’ll unlock stunningly realistic visuals, immersive ray-traced lighting and shadow effects, and consistently smooth frame rates that elevate every moment of gameplay.

 And when it comes to buying one, you’ll be putting down a significant amount of cash for good models.
 However, now that Black Friday is finally here, you can enjoy epic gaming for less, with a huge range of discounts on gaming laptops, as well as VR headsets and gaming consoles.